meenakshi-sangeeth/Cybersecurity/pwn.college/Linux Luminarium/Hello_Hackers.md

 I typed in the following command:
 `hello hackers`
 Once I typed it in and hit Enter, I received the flag.

+## 3. Command History

+### Challenge

+The challenge was to obtain the flag by accessing the history of invoked commands

+### Thought Process

+To complete this challenge, I need to go through the history of invoked commands using up/down arrow keys

+### Solution

+I recieved the flag on entering the up arrow key